 Critics also question the effectiveness of chemical and surgical castration.
 Those subjected to castration may retain some sexual function.
 Even surgically castrated offenders have a small rate of recidivism.
 Furthermore, testosterone boosting drugs are available that can counteract the effects of castration.

-Get Free, Confidential Feedback About Your Sex Offense Case
+Get Professional Help With Your Sex Offense Case

 Sex offenses are taken very seriously, particularly because they often are committed by individuals with serious mental health problems.
 But there is a whole range of sex offenses, ranging from indecent exposure and statutory rape to rape and other violent crimes.
-If you are involved in such a case and have questions, get a free case evaluation from a criminal defense attorney to help you understand your rights and legal options.
+If you are involved in such a case and have questions, a criminal defense attorney can help you understand your rights and legal options.